nhan2k0/xtremedia_backuprepo/README.md

 ## Note
-This repo is in Vietnamese, so go ahead for grab Google Translate
+This repo is in Vietnamese, so go ahead and grab Google Translate

 This is the modified source code from 1.2 with some changes, the preview will not look the same this one provided, as the original 1.2 source code is in the search due to the site where provided the original one gone, meanwhile i can only provide this one, in case the original found, another branch will be release